mirrexagon/work-presentations/nix/notes.md

 Nix is quite different from conventional package managers, and is somewhat complex.
 As I started planning this presentation I realised that there's way too much to cover in 15 minutes.
 So this will be a very high-level overview that I threw together, and hopefully it makes sense and maybe gets you interested to know more.

 So why am I talking about a Linux package manager anyway?
-I think it has cool ideas about reproducibility and configuration management, that I think we need more of here.
+I think it has cool ideas about reproducibility and configuration management, that might be some good food for thought for ways to improve.

 ## Conventional package managers
 Conventional package managers just put files directly on your root filesystem, and have some metadata (notably dependencies, which other packages should be installed alongside this one).